KJLT-FM

-KJLT-FM is a Christian radio station licensed to North Platte, Nebraska, broadcasting on 94.9 MHz FM.
+KJLT-FM (94.9 MHz) is a Christian radio station licensed to North Platte, Nebraska.
 The station is owned by Tri-State Broadcasting Association.

 Programming

 KJLT-FM plays a variety of Christian Music, as well as Christian Talk and Teaching programming including; Insight for Living with Chuck Swindoll, Love Worth Finding with Adrian Rogers, Focus on the Family, and Joni and Friends.

 History

 The station began broadcasting September 24, 1979, and originally held the call sign KODY-FM, airing a country music format.
 The station was owned by North Platte Broadcasting.
 In 1986, the station's call sign was changed to KSRZ-FM.
 As KSRZ-FM, the station aired an adult contemporary format.
 In 1990, the station was sold to Tri-State Broadcasting for $85,000.